-- Photos must be framed except metal prints.
+Photos must be framed except for metal prints.

-- We use a hanging system that includes a hook suspended by a wire (see website for a diagram).
+We use a hanging system that includes a hook suspended by a wire (select the Canvas Wiring Guide link below).
 Be sure your work can be hung using this system.

 Three-Dimensional Floor and Pedestal Art

-- Floor-standing pieces must have structure to keep it upright and allow visitors and school district personnel adequate passage in the hallway.
+Floor-standing pieces must have structure to keep them upright and allow visitors and school district personnel adequate passage in the hallway.

-- Gallery pedestals range from 10” x 10” to 18” x 18” and are offered on a first-come first-serve basis.
+Gallery pedestals range in size from 18” x 24” to 24” x 30” and are offered on a first-come first-serve basis.
 Multiple items can be placed on each pedestal.
 The Gallery Committee has the right to limit the number based on safety and aesthetics.

-- Fragile works must be placed and secured by the artist.
-Museum paste is provided by the Gallery.
+Fragile works must be placed and secured by the artist.
+The Gallery provides Museum paste.

 Cabinet & Shelf Art

-- One cabinet shelf or cabinet area per artist, depending on availability.
+One cabinet or shelf unit per artist, depending on availability.

-- Artists must complete the Greeting Card Entry Form and submit it to the Gallery Director prior to adding greeting cards to the racks.
+Artists must complete the Greeting Card Entry Form and submit it to the Gallery Director before adding greeting cards to the racks.

-- Cards must be standard sizes that will fit in the card racks easily: nothing larger than 5” x 7” envelope, and nothing smaller than 4 3/8” x 5 3/4” envelope.
+Cards must be standard sizes that will fit in the card racks easily: nothing larger than a 5” x 7” envelope, and nothing smaller than a 4 3/8” x 5 3/4” envelope.

-- Artists are responsible for managing their own cards, including replacement when the cards are running low.
+Artists are responsible for managing their cards, including replacement when the cards are running low.

 - - - - - - - - - -

-* Volunteer Discounts are given only if you have provided your services for the Gallery in the last month or are scheduled to docent for the next month.
-Accepted volunteer assignments include: Gallery Docent, Gallery Exchange Day Team member, working Hospitality for Gallery Shows, or as a Gallery Committee Member.
+* Volunteer Discounts are given only if you have provided your services for the Gallery in the last month.
+Accepted volunteer assignments include: Gallery Exchange Day Team member, working Hospitality for Gallery Shows, or as a Gallery Committee Member.

 - - - - - - - - - -

-- Cambria Center for the Arts will retain 20-30% depending on the show, of the sales price as a sales commission.
+Cambria Center for the Arts will retain 20-30% depending on the show, of the sales price as a sales commission.

-- If a piece sells in a virtual exhibit, the Artists will be contacted and will be responsible for coordinating delivery with the buyer including any shipping and handling fees.
+If a piece sells in a virtual exhibit, the Artists will be contacted and will be responsible for coordinating delivery with the buyer including any shipping and handling fees.

 - - - - - - - - - -

-- Artwork entries must be delivered between 10:00am and noon on Exchange Day.
-Online submission and Exchange Day dates can be found on our website calendar or the printed schedule card.
+Artwork entries must be delivered between 10:00 am and noon on Exchange Day.
+Online submission and Exchange Day dates can be found on our Gallery Schedule webpage linked below.

 Be sure to download and take a look at the Canvas Wiring Guidelines for exhibits held in our Gallery linked below.
 It may be required that we attach a small hook to the back of your picture frame to assist in hanging your art on our walls.